Timbó

-Timbó is a municipality in the state of Santa Catarina in the South region of Brazil.
+Timbó is a municipality in the state of Santa Catarina, in the South region of Brazil.

-It is located at 26º49'24" from latitude South and 49º16'18" from longitude west, at an altitude of 68 meters.
-Its population in 2020 was 44,977 inhabitants.
+It is located at 26º49'24" south latitude and 49º16'18" west longitude, at an altitude of 68 meters.
+As of 2022, its population was 46,099 inhabitants.

-It has an area of 130.31 km ².
+It covers an area of 130.31 km ².

 History

-German immigrants, led by Frederico Donner, settled at the confluence of the rivers Benedito and of Cedros, that came from the Colony of Blumenau.
+German immigrants, led by Frederico Donner, settled at the confluence of the Benedito and Cedros rivers, which originated from the Colony of Blumenau.

-Italian immigrants also arrived later, and today each of these two ethnic groups account for almost 50%.
+Italian immigrants also arrived later, and today, each of these two ethnic groups accounts for almost 50% of the population.

 Most immigrants who arrived in Timbó came from Germany (Pomerania and Hamburg) and from Italy (Chiavenna and Trent).

-Timbó was founded on October 12, 1869, and elevated to a municipality on March 25, 1934.
+Timbó was founded on October 12, 1869, and was elevated to a municipality on March 25, 1934.